MahammadNuriyev62/railway-mcp/README.md

 npm run deploy
 ```

-Create a `.dev.vars` file with your Railway token for local development:
+For local development, create a `.dev.vars` file so tools can call the Railway API:
 ```
-RAILWAY_API_TOKEN=your-token-here
+RAILWAY_API_TOKEN=<your-railway-token>
 ```